 - Your fiancé(e) has a history of multiple serious relationships that have failed—a pattern of knowing how to begin a relationship but not knowing how to keep one growing.

-If you’re dating or engaged and recognize any of these relational or premarital red flags, I want to encourage you to meet with your pastor or a good biblical counselor.
-If you recognize any of these and you are sexually involved, I encourage you to break off your sexual relationship, immediately.
+If you’re dating or engaged and recognize any of these relational or premarital red flags, I urge you to meet with your pastor or a good biblical counselor.
+If you recognize any of these and you are sexually involved, I urge you to break off your sexual relationship, immediately.
 Sexual intimacy will cloud your vision and make it very difficult to make a wise decision in this area.